top of page

 We'd love to hear from you!

-Imagine a one-room schoolhouse mixed with a Google co-working space, and you'll land on a micro-school.
-Microschools provide homeschoolers a home away from home with a community and enrichment opportunities to enhance their home education experience.
-Parents also benefit from the microschool community, with a built-in grade team to help navigate home education.
+Imagine a one-room schoolhouse mixed with a Google co-working space, and you'll land on Lucas Literacy Lab.
+Our homeschool pod provides homeschoolers with a home away from home, a community, and enrichment opportunities to enhance their home education experience.
+Parents also benefit from the pod community, with a built-in grade team to help navigate home education.

 Is this a resource for homeschoolers or is it a private school?

 Everyone is welcome!
-Lucas Literacy Lab is a hybrid learning center.
+Lucas Literacy Lab uses a hybrid model.
 Students can enroll full-time or part-time.
-Homeschooling families can send in their chosen curriculum for students to work on with some support from a teacher.
+Homeschooling families can submit their chosen curriculum for students to work on, with some teacher support.
 Students' prior learning environment does not determine their acceptance to Lucas Literacy Lab.

 Why literacy-based?